 “Good.
 Now, listen to me closely.
 Get on it and leave the house.”
 The woman said firmly.

 Lizzy frowned and looked at the mirror.
 She wasn’t sure what game that was but she did as she was instructed.
-She got on the broom and walked closer to the window but wasn’t sure what to do next.
+The little girl got on the broom and walked closer to the window but wasn’t sure what to do next.
 Even if she waited for the broom to magically fly, nothing happened.

 The front door suddenly opened and even the kid could hear a number of people walking through the house.